 Think of an activity that helps you relax.
 Quite likely, the mental and/or physical ritual you are thinking of is putting you into an alternate brain state that is enabling you to shift to a preferable state of consciousness.
 If a habit is helping us move to a more restful brain state, we can expect resistance when we try to break it.
 For example, if you want to change a habit that is currently the one tool that helps you switch gears, zone out, tune down, etc., you will need to find a substitute, reducing reliance on the unwanted behavior.
 This is where we get to try on several tools, play with them, see what resonates, and cultivate a new habit from there.

-In the west, the consideration that chakras impact mental, emotional, spiritual, and physical health is relatively new and lacks familiarity and research.
+Chakras are portals to the human energy field.
+In the west, the consideration that chakras impact mental, emotional, spiritual, and physical health is relatively new, lacking familiarity and research.
 However, a few studies show a significant connection between one’s spiritual connection, as reflected in chakra theory, and the expression of physiological and psychological pathologies (Curtis, Zeh, Miller, & Sequoyah, & Rich, 2004; Drapkin, McClintock, Lau, & Miller, 2016).
 In the many areas of the east, chakras are a significant contributor to spiritual, emotional, and physical wellbeing.
 In Sanskrit, the term chakra means wheel, representing the symbiotic and holistic nature of the energy centers in our bodies.

 While there are many Chakra models, a commonly adopted model in the west describes seven core energy centers, each of which has its own vibrational frequency and function that contributes to wellness.
 Much like a river that becomes stagnant when unable to flow, when energy blockages occur, diseases can fester.
 Even if you don’t resonate with Chakras, guided meditations are a great way to develop concentration, enabling you to sustain mindfulness.
 Furthermore, the loving-kindness component in many of these practices are an excellent way to cultivate self-compassion.